openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

  - OnvifIPCamera: Set the "Camera IP" as &lt;IP address&gt;:&lt;port&gt;, "Username", and "Password" (optional).
  - Press the "Apply" button to have your changes applied.
 6. Verify your camera is working, in the "Camera" window select your newly added camera from the drop down list.
 If configured correctly you should see a live image from your selected camera.
-7. On the General Configuratino tab click the name field in the camera table to give your camera a descriptive name.
+7. On the General Configuration tab click the name field in the camera table to give your camera a descriptive name.
 We suggest "Top Camera" and "Bottom Camera", respectively.

 ## Camera Type Specific Setup